argoproj/argo-cd/docs/user-guide/commands/argocd_cert_add-tls.md

 ### Options

 ```
-      --from string   read TLS certificate data from file (default is to read from stdin)
+      --from string   Read TLS certificate data from file (default is to read from stdin)
   -h, --help          help for add-tls
       --upsert        Replace existing TLS certificate if certificate is different in input
 ```